Ananyad7/Bank_Churn_Analysis/README.md

 # Understanding Bank Customer Churn: Why Retention is Key

+# Tool used : SQL , Power BI
 <img src= "https://github.com/Ananyad7/Bank_Churn_Analysis/assets/164981636/ed2cdf31-c5fb-4851-9134-f7d2d80eb797" width="2550" height="650">

 Bank customer churn refers to the phenomenon where customers cease their relationship with a bank.
 This can manifest in several ways, such as: